 - Pellet - A good combination between the gas and charcoal grill.
 The pellet grill is electronically powered and easy to use, all while giving you the sought after smokey flavor.
 This will be the most expensive type on the list.

 - Natural Gas - Natural gas is the most popular because of its convenience factor.
 With one push of a button, the gas grill heats up and makes barbecuing quick and easy .

 - Electricity - The easiest type to use and perfect for smaller spaces.
 The electric grill doesn’t heat up to high temperatures so the flavors won’t stand out as much.

-What you end up buying will be determined by various factors, including the amount of space you have, what you will be cooking, how long you want to spend, and your experience level.
+What you end up buying will be determined by various factors, including the amount of space you have, what you will be cooking, how much you want to spend on a grill and your experience level.

 “You will want something that meets your needs and cooks effectively.
 But don’t panic: there’s no right or wrong.”

 - Gordon Ramsey, chef